titanium-exe/CancerPatients_Analysis/README.md

 ## Key Findings

 - 38-40% of all cancer cases are diagnosed at early stages (Stage 0 or I).
-- Smoking and Genetic Risk are the most significant contributors to cancer severity.
-- Current features do not explain variation in survival years effectively.
+- Risk Factors do not explain variation in survival years effectively.
 - Treatment cost does not correlate with survival outcomes.
 - There is no significant interaction between smoking and genetic risk on severity.